ziwei-liao/ziwei-liao.github.io/_pages/about.md

 I have been deeply interested in robotics throughout my studies.

 I served as Vice Captain of the Robotics Team at Beihang University, where I participated in the RoboCon National Robotics Competition (2016–2018).
 I also designed a rotorcraft equipped with a master-slave robotic arm (2015).
 During my bachelor’s and master’s studies (2018, 2021), I worked with a variety of robotic systems on research projects.
 In addition, I served as President of the Robotics Student Association at Beihang University (2015–2016).

+## Hobbies

+* I enjoy tennis, cooking, PC games, and TV series and movies, especially science fiction and history.
+* I enjoy traveling and have lived long-term in China, Japan, and the UK.